-Blue Atlas Cedar will grow to be about 50 feet tall at maturity, with a spread of 40 feet.
+Atlas Cedar will grow to be about 50 feet tall at maturity, with a spread of 40 feet.
 It has a low canopy with a typical clearance of 5 feet from the ground, and should not be planted underneath power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 80 years or more.

 This tree should only be grown in full sunlight.
 It is very adaptable to both dry and moist growing conditions, but will not tolerate any standing water.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
-This is a selected variety of a species not originally from North America.
+This species is not originally from North America.